Sreevarshan-fin/Credit-Card-Campaign-AB-Testing/README.md

 ---

-## 🔎 Business Problem
+### 🔎 Business Problem

-A bank planned to launch a new credit card but faced key risks:

-- Poor targeting → low adoption
-- Inefficient marketing → wasted spend
-- No statistical validation → risky decisions
+A national bank sought to increase credit card adoption and customer spending but lacked a data-driven strategy for identifying the most promising customer segment.
+Without proper targeting and experimental validation, marketing investments could lead to low adoption rates and inefficient resource allocation.

-**Goal:** Identify the best customer segment and validate campaign effectiveness before rollout.
+**Goal:** Identify a high-potential customer segment, design a targeted campaign, and use A/B testing to validate its effectiveness before rollout.

 -----

-## 💹 Business Impact
+### 💹 Business Impact

 → Achieved a **~40% higher credit card activation rate** in the treatment group compared to the control group, validating the effectiveness of the targeted acquisition strategy.